rodpolako/Chess-PGN-Trainer/README.md

 * Play both sides - Allows the player to play both sides of the puzzle
 * Randomize - Presents the puzzles in the set in a random order
 * Flipped - Allows you to play the puzzle from the other side of the board.
 May help to develop sense when a given tactic is being used on you.
-* Play Opposite Side - Added ability to go second in order to allow the ability to practice opening defenses.
-For example, if you want to practice as black, you can now have a PGN that will play as white and play the moves in the PGN while you play the response.
-Recommend that you use the Flipped option in conjunction with this one.
+* Play Opposite Side - Allows the player to go second and makes the computer play the first move instead from the PGN.
+Useful for when you want to practice opening defenses instead of puzzles.
+For example, if you wanted to practice a defense as black, load a PGN with the move order you want to practice and this feature will play as white and play the moves in the PGN while you play the response.
+Recommended that you use the Flipped option in conjunction with this one.
 * Pause - Useful if you are doing a large number of puzzles and need to step away.
 Click on the pause button and the board will clear and the timer will stop.
 Click Resume in order to continue.
 Your elapsed time will not include the paused time.
 * **New** - Added a hint function.
 You can hold down the **h** key at any time during a puzzle to see the expected move.
 Just know that if a hint is used, it will be counted as an error in your performance.